-- Only prior adult or juvenile person or firearm convictions that have already been sentenced are counted. - Where military, federal, or other state(s)' records are available, court martial convictions or other convictions that would be equivalent to the Utah penalty for the specific offenses referenced in this section are counted. - "Misdemeanor Person Offenses" include misdemeanor offenses designated in Addendum B specifically as person crimes - "Felony Person Offenses" include felony offenses designated in Addendum B specifically as person crimes. - "Person Crime or Firearm Convictions" may include offenses not counted in other sections of the criminal history scoring. - "Person Crime Convictions" may include juvenile dispositions beyond the ten (10) year limitation in the following section. - "Firearm Offenses" include felony offenses specifically designated in Utah Code § 76-10-500 et seg. - "Homicide Offenses" include offenses specifically designated in Utah Code § 76-5-201 et seq.
+- Only prior adult or juvenile person or firearm convictions/adjudications that have already been sentenced are counted. - Where military, federal, or other state(s)' records are available, court martial convictions or other convictions that would be equivalent to the Utah penalty for the specific offenses referenced in this section are counted. - "Misdemeanor Person Offenses" include misdemeanor offenses listed in Addendum B specifically as person crimes. - "Felony Person Offenses" include felony offenses designated in Addendum B specifically as person crimes. - "Person Crime or Firearm Convictions" may include offenses not counted in other sections of the criminal history scoring. - "Person Crime Convictions" may include juvenile dispositions beyond the ten (10) year limitation in the following section. - "Firearm Offenses" include felony offenses specifically designated in Utah Code § 76-10-500 et seq.
+Class A misdemeanor firearm offenses are not included here but would receive points under "Prior Class A Misdemeanor Convictions." - "Homicide Offenses" include offenses specifically designated in Utah Code § 76-5-201 et seq. - Prior sex offenses count as person offenses for purposes of criminal history calculation if they involved a human victim. - The current offense(s) is not counted.